pearu/f2py/doc/developers_guide.rst

 fifo buffer to extract position information.
 This is dealt with by not outputting anything from the script related to the fifo buffer in this case.
-It is possible that if the lines were pushed back into the buffer then this would to work.
+It is possible that if the lines were pushed back into the buffer then this would work.

 .. note::